 Saguaros mature to heights of 40-60 feet (12 m) within the first 100 years.
 After they are fully grown, they can live another 100 years.
 Impressive, right?
 But not half as impressive as a saguaro’s weight.

 A mature saguaro can top out between 3,000-4,800 pounds (1,361-2,177 kg) with water making up half of its weight.
-The total weight depends on how much water the saguaro retains.
-After a good rain, it weighs more.
+After a good rain, a saguaro weighs more.
 After a dry period, it weighs less.
 How is it possible to retain that much water?
 Look at their “skin”.
 Those accordion-like ridges expand and contract as water increases and decreases.
 Kind of like my stretchy pants.

 Saguaro Spines